Business and innovation

 13 April 2021

 Measuring the size, shape and performance of the physics industry is crucial to understanding how the sector contributes to the UK and Irish economies, and its potential role in the future.
-We are currently inviting tenders to help us deliver this work.
+This year we are refreshing our analysis.

 The IOP’s strategy ‘Unlocking the Future’ centralises around unlocking capability in the UK and Ireland, so society can fully benefit from the new industrial age.
 To do this, the physics industry must be a healthy and thriving sector.